U.S. Stocks Slip, Dragged Lower by Materials Sector

 By Michael Wursthorn and Georgi Kantchev

-A broad selloff among materials firms sent the S&P 500 lower Tuesday, putting the index on pace for its fourth consecutive session of losses.
+A broad selloff among materials firms sent the S&P 500 lower, handing the index its fourth consecutive session of losses.

-The sector of chemical companies, mining firms and packaging businesses tumbled after paint and coating maker PPG Industries warned that higher raw material costs and lower demand in China would crimp profits in the third and fourth quarters.
+Inflationary pressures spooked stock-market investors and sent shares of all of the chemical, mining and packaging companies within the S&P 500's materials sector reeling after paint and coating maker PPG Industries warned that higher raw-material costs and lower demand in China would crimp profit in the third and fourth quarters.

+It was the materials sector's worst day of trading since February and deepened its losses for the year to 7.9%, making it the S&P 500's worst-performing industry group.

+Rising costs have been a major concern for stock-market investors this year.
+While companies are reporting their best profits in years, many executives have also said material and commodity costs, along with wages, have also risen, eating into profit margins.

-That was on top of the International Monetary Fund paring global growth expectations for next year, saying that protectionist trade policies and instability in emerging markets will curtail economic expansion.
+The threat of a trade war between the world's two largest economies hasn't helped.
+The International Monetary Fund pared global growth expectations for next year, saying the rise of protectionist policies, along with instability in emerging markets, will eat into economic growth around the world.

 The warnings dashed some of the stock market's highflying expectations for companies' third-quarter results and extended the latest rough patch for stocks, which were already struggling with a recent sharp rise in bond yields.